This is Haiti

 Getting to Sidney’s rural oasis on the outskirts of Jacmel, a coastal city in the South-East of Haiti, is a task in itself without prior knowledge of the roads.
 Getting lost a few times did give us a chance however, to see a few of the hidden treasures the island nation has to offer.
 From endless mountain views, breathtaking waterfalls and pristine beaches it was a refreshing look at what the Real Haiti has to offer.
 Locals were extremely friendly and most at least knew of Sidney and the whereabouts of his reforestation projects high up in the mountains.

 Projects like @GrowninHaiti are not only important to the fight against deforestation today but uniquely, they provide a sustainable solution to future deforestation problems.
 Enbois is a proud sponsor of Grown In Haiti and funds projects like these through the sale of Enbois Originals products.
-That’s right, anytime you purchase an Enbois product you’re contributing to the fight against deforestation right where it matters most.
-You can learn more about Grown In Haiti and how you can get involved or donate here.
+Everytime you purchase an Enbois product you’re contributing to the fight against deforestation right where it matters most.